basemosama/flutter_showcaseview/doc/overview.md

-# ShowCaseView Overview
+# ShowCaseView
 # #
 A Flutter package that allows you to showcase or highlight your widgets step by step, providing interactive tutorials for your application's UI.

 ## Features

-- Highlight specific widgets in your app interface
-- Guide users through your app step by step
+- Guide user through your app by highlighting specific widget step by step
-- Create engaging onboarding experiences
 - Customize tooltips with titles, descriptions, and styling
 - Auto-scroll to showcase elements outside the current viewport
 - Support for custom tooltip widgets
-- Animation and transition effects
+- Animation and transition effects for tooltip
-- Multiple showcase options (single or multi-showcase views)
+- Options to showcase multiple widget at the same time

 ## Preview